|Blytha & Donald Ellis (#47068335)|

 |Bio and Links|

-I also love my town of Kirksville, Missouri, and enjoy studying its history and the people who made its history.
-I feel privileged to be a member of the board called Friends of Forest-Llewelln Cemetery in Kirksville, and also a board member of the Adair County, Missouri, Historical Society.
+I also love my town of Kirksville, Missouri, and the County of Adair.
+I enjoy studying county and city history and the people who made the history.
+I feel privileged to be a member of the board called Friends of Forest-Llewellyn Cemetery in Kirksville, secretary/treasurer of Kirksville's Ownbey Cemetery Board and also, as of January 2015, President of the Adair County, Missouri, Historical Society.

 Any photos that I have taken and post on this site are free to anyone.
 You have my permission to copy them for personal use or post to Ancestry.com or any other ancestral sites you wish as long as it is out of respect for the person represented.
 I hope you find some of your relatives!